zetavg/chromium-website/site/chromium-os/developer-library/training/codelabs/dynamic-suite-codelab/index.md

 The fields above specify when suite runs should be triggered, which suite should be run, which branches should trigger the suite to run, which machine pool the suite should be assigned to, and the number of DUTs that the suite should attempt to use.
-For more information on what pool to select refere to [What pool should I select](/chromium-os/testing/test-suites#TOC-What-pool-should-I-select-).
+For more information on what pool to select, refer to [What pool should I select](/chromium-os/testing/test-suites#TOC-What-pool-should-I-select-).